 Norway is a lovely country with breathtaking vistas.
 The Svalbard Islands are the first thing that comes to mind, as they are a collection of Arctic islands located halfway between the Arctic Ocean and the Northern Pole.

 They offer an unparalleled opportunity to view the aurora beams in their natural setting.
-In addition to the Svalbard Islands, Norway is also home to glaciers, mountains, forests, and pristine lakes.
+In addition to the Svalbard Islands, Norway is home to glaciers, mountains, forests, and pristine lakes.